 Career Development Office Reciprocity

 Reciprocity privileges are available only to 3D/4E students and alumni.
 These privileges enable you to gain access to job postings at law schools outside the Baltimore-Washington D.C. region.
-To request reciprocity, contact .
+To request reciprocity, contact

 Law Schools requesting reciprocity privileges for their students or alumni must contact Terri Goode, Recruitment Coordinator, at 410-706-2080,

-- Reciprocity privileges will be granted for 2 months and may be renewed twice during an academic year.
+- Reciprocity privileges to use our office will be granted for 2 months and may be renewed twice during an academic year.

-- Reciprocity is granted from the date the Career Development Office responds to the letter of introduction sent by the requesting law school.
-Reciprocity is not available during the period of July 31 through December 1.
-During this period, use of the Career Development Office is reserved for students and graduates of the University of Maryland School of Law.
+- Reciprocity is granted from the date that our office responds to the letter of introduction sent by the requesting law school.
+Reciprocity is not available during the period of July 31 through November 1.
+During this period, use of the Career Development Office is reserved for students and graduates of the University of Maryland Francis King Carey School of Law.

 - Reciprocity includes access to the Career Development Office’s Resource Library and access to current job posting.
 If reciprocity has been granted by this law school, the individual may not request reciprocity from or use the services of the University of Baltimore School of Law Career Services Office during the period of reciprocity.